-The following discussion of distribution processes is structured to describe potential improvements to existing arrangements based on the participant group that will benefit most from them.
-For instance certain improvements to the level of transparency around licences and fee determination processes would benefit licensees in particular, such as enhancing the level of information provided to licensees regarding the calculation of their fees.
-Other measures would be of particular benefit to collecting societies' rightsholder members, such as improved communication of how their royalty entitlements are distributed.
-Finally, some measures to improve transparency and the availability of information about distribution processes would strengthen the system and stakeholder confidence in it more broadly.
+The following discussion describes potential improvements based on the participant group that will benefit most from them.
+For instance, certain improvements to the level of transparency around licence fee distribution processes would benefit licensees in particular.
+Other measures would be of particular benefit to collecting societies' rightsholder members.
+Finally, some measures to improve transparency and the availability of information about distribution processes and the management of expired undistributed funds in particular would strengthen the system and stakeholder confidence in it more broadly.